flusio/Minz/README.md

 - I know the code perfectly (I wrote it);
 - it's powerful enough for my needs;
 - it has a relative small size;
-- it grows ONLY when I need it (the consequence is basic features might be missing);
+- it grows ONLY when I need it;
 - it's easy to perform integration tests;
 - it provides a common interface for both Web and CLI requests;
 - it has very few dependencies (only one at the moment, i.e. PHPMailer);